 Tristan’s work includes successes in some of the most high-profile legal matters of the century – including the prosecution of Trump University (leading to a $25 million settlement), the Broadcom v.
 Qualcomm patent litigation (the largest in US history at the time, with a $1.2 billion victory for Broadcom), and landmark deals with Chase, Wells Fargo, and Walmart, among others.

-Tristan graduated from Princeton University, where he was elected to Phi Beta Kappa, then received his law degree from the University of Virginia, where he was an editor of the Virginia Law Review.
-He later worked in the renowned intellectual property, appellate, and venture practices at WilmerHale, where he also worked on the Boumediene v.
+Tristan graduated from Princeton University, where he was elected to Phi Beta Kappa.
+He received his law degree from the University of Virginia, where he was an editor of the Virginia Law Review.
+Tristan later worked in the renowned intellectual property, appellate, and venture practices at WilmerHale, where he also worked on the Boumediene v.
 Bush team that won the first habeas writs for detainees at Guantanamo Bay.
 He served as a law clerk to the Hon.
 Eric N. Vitaliano, U.S. District Court Judge for the Eastern District of New York, and as Assistant Attorney General for the State of New York as a civil prosecutor and investigator in consumer protection.

-Tristan has appeared as a commentator on CNN and Cheddar, and as a contributing writer for CNN and the Washington Post.
+Tristan has appeared as a commentator on CNN, MSNBC and Cheddar, and as a contributing writer for CNN and the Washington Post.
 His work as a lawyer and founder has been featured in a wide array of media outlets, from the New Yorker to the Atlantic to Last Week Tonight with John Oliver.

 J.D., University of Virginia